PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 a complete boundary for this newly staged terminal chain.
 If it does, move to the absolute-final fourth post-bias call rather than duplicating already staged evidence.
 Commit and push only; do not create or update a pull request.

+## Late-binary to terminal evidence boundary audit checkpoint

+The existing late-binary runner already returns nine fixed mutation counters plus clamped `pruned_unused_tensors`, while excluding the layout owner's non-mutating `iterations`.
+Existing zero-counter pruning coverage confirms the net tensor delta is required and present.

+Production stores that aggregate in `late_binary_layout_recovery_stats` and reconciles whenever `_stats_have_positive_count()` sees any mutation.
+A new architecture contract freezes the direct transition from this guarded branch to `_pre_terminal_affine_instancenorm_post_bias_stats`.
+No additional summary or staging is needed at this boundary.

+Focused late-binary runner and boundary coverage passes.
+At resume, move to the absolute-final fourth InstanceNorm post-bias call after final signature sanitization.
+Characterize its distinct surrounding affine and normalization owners before capturing its result.
+Commit and push only; do not create or update a pull request.